Emerging Microelectronic Materials by Design: Navigating Combinatorial Design Space with Scarce and Dispersed Data

 \subsection{Bayesian Optimization}

 ML-based virtual screening allows rapid identification of potential materials families for the target property.
-Yet, locating the candidate(s) with optimal performance remains a non-trivial effort.
+Yet, locating the candidate(s) with optimal performance remains a nontrivial effort.
 Determining the target property with high fidelity requires experiments or physics-based models, particularly DFT.
-Investigating the whole materials family experimentally or computationally has a high cost, and the cost is multiplied when more than one property is of interest.
-Investigating a single crystal structure for a particular stoichiometry can take days with a high-fidelity calculation, however identifying the lowest energy crystal structure may take multiple days or longer, with intense human supervision.
+Investigating the whole materials family experimentally or computationally has a high cost, which is multiplied when more than one property is of interest.
+Investigating a single crystal structure for a particular stoichiometry with high-fidelity calculations can take days, and identifying the lowest energy crystal structure may take longer, with intense human supervision.
 Still, one is not guaranteed to identify an MIT material, due to the approximations inherent in DFT, and the lack of temperature dependence in the calculations.
-Therefore, it is more advisable to perform adaptive design: start from a small amount of initial data, selectively add new samples with computation or experiments, and move towards the optimum.
+Therefore, it is advisable to perform adaptive design: start from small initial data, selectively evaluate new samples, and move towards the optimum.

 Bayesian optimization (BO) has been commonly adopted as an efficient and versatile approach to adaptive design.
-In Figure \ref{fig:mvbo}, we present a BO framework for adaptive design in a general multi-objective setting.
-Let $\boldsymbol{x}$ be the design variable that incorporates chemical and structural configuration that can be manipulated; $y_1$, $y_2$ be the properties of interest (POIs) to be optimized (though only two are presented, the workflow applies to more than two POIs as well).
-Since the design problem is multi-objective, the aim is to seek the Pareto front---where every design is not dominated by others, i.e., improvement in one objective is not viable without the deterioration of other objectives.
+In Figure \ref{fig:mvbo}, we illustrate BO in a general multi-objective design setting.
+Let $\boldsymbol{x}$ be the design variable that incorporates chemical and structural configuration that can be manipulated; $y_1$, $y_2$ be the properties of interest (POIs) to be optimized.
+The aim is to seek the Pareto front---where every design is not dominated by others.